-ONAL INTERESTS (See Appendix B, Table 2 of the Code of Conduct 9 8.
-Personal Interests Any Body of which you are a member or in a position of general control or management and to which you are appointed or nominated by the council; Any Body:- a) Exercising functions of a public nature; b) Directed to charitable purposes; or c) One of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union) Of which you are a member or in a position of general control or management.
-If yes, please state details If none, please state 'no' PART 3 - VOLUI ITARY REGISTRATION 9.
-For information only Do you belong to any other organisations that you would wish to declare, for example a political association, residents association or charity/group not covered by (8) above?
-If yes, please state details if none, please state 'no' NOT APPLICABLE PART 4 - SENSI TIVE INTERESTS (See Appendix B, paragraph 5 of the Code of Con duct) 10.
+8. Personal DNAL INTERESTS (See Appendix B, Table 2 of the Code of Conduct Any Body of which you are a member or in a e Interesta Any Body:- a) Exercising functions of a public nature; b) Directed to charitable purposes; or c) One of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union) Of which you are a member or in a position of general control or management.
+If yes, please state details If none, please state 'no' PART 3 - VOLUI ART 3 - VOLUNTARY REGISTRATION 9, For information only Do you belong to any other organisations that you would wish to declare, for example a political association, residents association or charity/group not covered by (8) above?
+If yes, please state details If none, please state 'no' NOT APPLICABLE PART 4 - SENSI TIVE INTERESTS (See Appendix B, paragraph 5 of the Code of Con duct) 10.
 Sensitive Interests Where you consider that disclosure of the details of a disclosable pecuniary interest could lead to you, or a person connected with you, being subject to violence or intimidation, you should share your concerns with the Monitoring Officer.
 If the